 Related Post: The Best Nikon DSLR Lenses for Beginners

-The D5 is a direct competitor to Canon’s flagship 1DX Mark II.
+The D5 is a direct competitor to Canon’s flagship 1D X Mark II (soon to be the 1D X Mark III).
 The frame rates and other features are pretty much neck and neck.
 The D5, however, has the most number of phase-detection autofocus points (153 vs 61) as well as the most number of cross-type AF points (99 vs 41).
 Plus, the 1DX Mark II does have dual pixel CMOS auto-focusing and that is a big thing to have if you are into video shooting.